prakashkumarprasad/MeetMind/README.md

 ## Status & Roadmap

-**Current status:** the application is feature-complete on its happy path — authentication, uploads, the full transcription/embedding/summarization pipeline, multi-meeting RAG chat with sources, and the dashboard UI are all implemented.
+**Current status:** the application is deployed and operational on its main happy
+path: authentication, audio/video uploads, asynchronous transcription, embeddings, AI summaries/action items, multi-meeting RAG chat with sources, and the dashboard UI.
-The backend pytest suite and frontend type/lint checks pass; the remaining validation is runtime/end-to-end against a live environment (real LLM key, a running Celery worker, and a running FastAPI instance).
+Backend pytest checks and frontend type/lint/build checks are part of CI.
+Production deployment is handled by GitHub Actions → EC2, with Vercel serving the frontend.

 Ideas for future work (not yet implemented):
 - Workspace management UI (create/invite members, role management).